dataset-ninja/nu-images/README.md

-# nuScenes: A multimodal dataset for autonomous driving
+# nuImages: A multimodal dataset for autonomous driving

 nuImages is a dataset for instance segmentation, semantic segmentation, and object detection tasks.